TheWirtschaftsmann/deleteIncXmlFiles/README.md

 However not all XML-files are necessary for matching e.g. XML-files for zero tax correction invoices.
 The number of these unnecessary XML-files increases as times passes by, cluttering the system and distracting the users.

+Small update: recently SAP issued OSS-note *2901919* "J1UFMATCHING: Deletion of Incoming XML", which delivers the same functionality for program J_1UFDI_MATCHING_XML_WITH_FI.
+Deletion mode will be available for program modes "Linking Mode" or "VAT Invoice Creation Mode".

 ### Technical notes

 Some technical notes: